NFL tells teams they must hold training camps at home

 All 32 NFL teams have been told by Commissioner Roger Goodell to hold training camps at their home facilities this summer because of the COVID-19 pandemic.

-Most NFL teams stay at their training complexes year-round, but Dallas, Pittsburgh, Kansas City and Buffalo are among those that stage training camp elsewhere.
+Most NFL teams stay at their training complexes year-round, but Dallas, Pittsburgh, Kansas City, Buffalo, Indianapolis, Carolina, Washington and the Los Angeles Rams are among those that stage portions of training camp elsewhere.

 The Cowboys and Steelers are scheduled for the Hall of Fame game in Canton, Ohio, on Aug.
 6 and will be the first two teams to report in late July.
 Dallas usually trains in Oxnard, California, and Pittsburgh in nearby Latrobe, Pennsylvania.